mantidproject/documents/Design/AbsorptionCorrections/GenericShapeAbsorptionCorrection.md

 ### <a name="S-sample-holder-properties"></a> Definition of interface to input sample holder properties

 In general these would be set by a new algorithm called `SetSampleHolder` that also accepts the same `Volumes` type argument as `SetSample` above.
-In addition this could be extended to accept an identifer that would be used to pick up from a set of predefined sample holders defined in a set of files.
+In addition this could be extended to accept an identifer that would be used to pick up from a set of predefined sample holders defined in a set of files - see [below](#S-predefined-sample-holder) for more details.

 **Question**: Do we need a "shortcut" syntax to be able to more easily configure common shapes, e.g. flat place, cylinder, annulus ?